kunals-repo/azure-terraform-modules-multistage-deployment/README.md

 📌 Project Summary

-This project shows how to deploy Azure infrastructure using Terraform Modules and GitHub Actions with an Infrastructure as Code (IaC) approach across multiple environments such as Development, Testing, and Production.

-The workflow uses a Self-Hosted GitHub Runner to run Terraform commands and deploy Azure resources in different environment stages.
+This project shows how to deploy Azure infrastructure using Terraform Modules and GitHub Actions with an Infrastructure as Code (IaC) approach across multiple environments such as Development, Testing, and Production.The workflow uses a Self-Hosted GitHub Runner to run Terraform commands and deploy Azure resources in different environment stages.

 The deployment pipeline supports: